Not guilty plea to gun charges from Harmony Montgomery’s dad

-CONCORD, N.H.
-(AP) — The father of a New Hampshire girl who disappeared in 2019 at age 5 is facing eight new charges related to firearms theft that year that are not connected to her case, the attorney general’s office said Monday.
+MANCHESTER, N.H.
+(AP) — The father of a New Hampshire girl who disappeared in 2019 at age 5 waived his arraignment Wednesday on eight new, unrelated firearms theft charges from that year, and his attorney entered not guilty pleas on his behalf.

 Adam Montgomery, 32, is accused of stealing a rifle and a shotgun between Sept.
 29 and Oct.
 3 of 2019, receiving stolen property for retaining the weapons, being a felon in possessing the weapons and being “an armed career criminal” after having been convicted of at least three felonies.

-“There is no evidence of any connection between the stolen firearms and the disappearance of Harmony Montgomery,” Attorney General John Formella said in a news release.
+“There is no evidence of any connection between the stolen firearms and the disappearance of Harmony Montgomery,” Attorney General John Formella said in a news release on Monday.